graphql-aspnet/graphql-aspnet.github.io/docs/controllers/model-state.md

 In the example, we returned a IGraphActionResult to make use of `this.BadRequest()` which will add the friendly error messages to the outgoing response automatically.
 But we could have easily just returned null, thrown an exception or generated a generic custom error message.
 However you choose to deal with `ModelState` is up to you.

-:::note
+:::tip
 GraphQL will validate the data but it doesn't take action when model validation fails.
 That's up to you.
+If a valid query is provided your action method will be invoked.
 :::

 <br />